m5df5a/userscripts/README.md

 Features:

-* Show a warning when the instance of the user you are trying to reply to blocks your instance
+* Show a red reply arrow when the instance is blocking you completely

+* Show an orange reply arrow when the instance is removing media from reply